-The Dark Knight Returns tells of an aged Batman who has come out of a 10 year retirement after no longer being able to take how Gotham City has become over-run by fear and crime.
-Throughout 200 odd pages Batman attempts to cleanse Gotham from crime in a fashion not too dissimilar to Dirty Harry, with a sense of recklessness and taking the law into his own hands as long as it fits into his personal code.
-Through age and tragedy Batman has become bitter and this shows his actions and motivations as he returns to his mission against crime.
+The Dark Knight Returns tells of an aged Batman who has come out of 10 years of retirement after no longer being able to take how Gotham City has become over-run by fear and crime.
+Throughout 200 odd pages, Batman attempts to cleanse Gotham from crime in a fashion not too dissimilar to Dirty Harry, with a sense of recklessness and taking the law into his own hands as long as it fits into his personal code.
+Through age and tragedy, Batman has become bitter and this shows his actions and motivations as he returns to his mission against crime.

 His awakening is instigated through the metaphor of the weather in conjunctions with snippets of news reports.
 At the beginning of the story a heatwave has gripped Gotham and as the heat rises so does the crime and Bruce Wayne’s hatred for it.
 The heatwave finally breaks in the culmination of a storm which sees the return of Batman and the start of crime being washed away from the city.
 It’s a smart idea as it builds tension and works well to create a juxtaposition to his previous life.